rabobank-nederland/omnikassa-sdk-doc/README.md

 order has been announced.
 These are Rabobank-branded pages hosted by Rabo OmniKassa and they guide the customer through the payment process by presenting a list of payment brands and to ask the customer for additional details, depending on the selected payment brand.
-For an improved online payment experience Rabo OmniKassa provides means to skip some of these steps by letting the web shop supply payment brand information.
-For example, in the checkout process the web shop can already provide an option for the customer to select iDEAL as a payment brand as well as the bank.
+For an improved online payment experience Rabo OmniKassa provides means to skip some of these steps by letting the webshop supply payment brand information.
+For example, in the checkout process the webshop can already provide an option for the customer to select iDEAL as a payment brand as well as the bank.
 In this section we describe how the SDK facilitates this improved experience.

-The first improvement is to allow the customer to select the payment brand in the web shop.
+The first improvement is to allow the customer to select the payment brand in the webshop.
 For this the SDK provides functionality to retrieve the payment brands that are currently configured and active within Rabo OmniKassa for the web shop.
 For a technical description on how to obtain the brands see [Request available payment brands](#request-available-payment-brands).
-The returned payment brand information can then be used for example to populate a select box in the web shop.
+The returned payment brand information can then be used for example to populate a select box in the webshop.

-Once the customer has selected a payment brand, the web shop needs to supply two additional fields in the order
+Once the customer has selected a payment brand, the webshop needs to supply two additional fields in the order
 announcement:

 1. The `paymentBrand` field must contain the name of the selected payment brand, for example `IDEAL`.